Townsville City - North Ward

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Townsville City - North Ward has a median taxpayer income of $68,050 and an average income of $92,608 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2022.
-This is significantly higher than the national median income of $50,780 and average income of $64,844 in Rest of Qld.
-Based on Wage Price Index growth of 11.71% since financial year 2022, current estimates suggest a median income of approximately $76,019 and an average income of $103,452 as of March 2025.
-The 2021 Census indicates that individual earnings in North Ward rank at the 87th percentile nationally ($1,115 weekly), while household income ranks lower at the 52nd percentile.
-Distribution data shows that 30.5% of residents (2,927 people) fall into the $1,500 - $2,999 income bracket, which is consistent with broader trends across regional levels showing 31.7% in the same category.
-After housing costs, 85.1% of income remains for other expenses, and the area's SEIFA income ranking places it in the 7th decile.
+Townsville City - North Ward had a median taxpayer income of $68,050 and an average income of $92,608 in financial year 2022, according to the latest postcode level ATO data aggregated by AreaSearch.
+Nationally, these figures are extremely high, contrasting with Rest of Qld's median income of $50,780 and average income of $64,844.
+Based on Wage Price Index growth of 13.99% from financial year 2022 to September 2025, current estimates would be approximately $77,570 (median) and $105,564 (average).
+According to the 2021 Census, individual earnings in North Ward stood out at the 87th percentile nationally ($1,115 weekly), while household income ranked lower at the 52nd percentile.
+Distribution data showed that the $1,500 - 2,999 bracket dominated with 30.5% of residents (2,926 people), consistent with broader trends across regional levels showing 31.7% in the same category.
+After housing expenses, 85.1% of income remained for other expenses, and the area's SEIFA income ranking placed it in the 7th decile.

 Frequently Asked Questions - Income